davidmytton/home/content/about.md

 2018 to a US edge computing business, StackPath.
 As part of the acquisition, I joined [StackPath](https://www.stackpath.com/) to lead Product Engineering across a suite of edge computing and security products, leaving in Dec 2019.

+Whilst completing an [Environmental Technology MSc](https://www.imperial.ac.uk/environmental-policy/msc/) at [Imperial College London](https://www.imperial.ac.uk/) 2019-2020, I developed an interest in sustainable computing and continued that research on the sustainability team at [Uptime Institute](https://uptimeinstitute.com/), a global data center advisory organization, between Dec 2020 and Nov 2021.

 I also founded the [HumanOps](https://www.humanops.com) community in London, San Francisco, and New York with Facebook, Financial Times, Spotify, Yelp and